pactus-project/pactus.org/website/_posts/2022-11-24-announcment-release-0-9-1.md

 you can download the latest version from [download]({{ site.baseurl }}/download) page and join the Testnet.

+These guides can help you to run and configure your node:

+    How to run Pactus in graphic mode?
+    How to run Pactus in command line mode?
+    How to run Pactus using Docker?

 Join the Testnet now and get ready for the future!